microsoft/vscode-docs/docs/editor/multi-root-workspaces.md

 ---
-Order: 10
+Order: 22
 Area: editor
 TOCTitle: Multi-root Workspaces
 ContentId: 8d55f6b8-977f-4c26-a888-f3d8d982dd2d
 PageTitle: Multi-root Workspaces in Visual Studio Code
-DateApproved: 4/4/2019
+DateApproved: 10/03/2024
 MetaDescription: You can open and work on multiple project folders in Visual Studio Code with multi-root workspaces.
 ---
 # Multi-root Workspaces

 You can work with multiple project folders in Visual Studio Code with multi-root workspaces.
-This can be very helpful when you are working on several related projects at one time.
-For example, you might have a repository with a product's documentation which you like to keep current when you update the product source code.
+This can be helpful when you are working on several related projects at one time.
+For example, you might have a repository with a product's documentation that you like to keep current when you update the product source code.

 ![multi-root hero](images/multi-root-workspaces/hero.png)

+>**Note**: If you'd like to learn more about the VS Code "workspace" concept, you can review [What is a VS Code "workspace"?](/docs/editor/workspaces.md) Unless you are explicitly creating a multi-root workspace, a "workspace" is just your project's single root folder.

 ## Adding folders

 It is easy to add another folder to your existing workspace.
 There are several gestures for adding folders:

-### Add Folder to Workspace...
+### Add Folder to Workspace

 The **File** > **Add Folder to Workspace** command brings up an Open Folder dialog to select the new folder.

 ![Add Root Folder](images/multi-root-workspaces/add-root-folder.png)

 Once a root folder is added, the Explorer will show the new folder as a root in the File Explorer.
-You can right click on any of the root folders and use the context menu to add or remove folders.
+You can right-click on any of the root folders and use the context menu to add or remove folders.

 ![Remove Root Folder](images/multi-root-workspaces/explorer-context.png)

 The File Explorer should work and behave as before.
 You can move files between root folders and use any of the typical file operation actions provided in the context menu and the Explorer view.

-Settings like `files.exclude` are supported for each root folder if configured and across all folders if configured as global user setting.
+Settings like `setting(files.exclude)` are supported for each root folder if configured, and across all folders if configured as global user setting.

 ### Drag and drop